Zajano/data_exploration/current_files/README.txt

 USAGE INSTRUCTIONS FOR bgg_graphs.py

-The files used for the final products, and described in the report, are in the folder "final files"

-"progress files" contains an unorganized array of files that were used throughout the quarter to help me learn and become familiar with the tools and data I was using.
-There are comments if the files, but there is no defined usage for them.

-"graphs" contains png files of the graphsultimately chosen for generation, as well as their oddly behaving counterparts used in the examples of the report.

 IF DATA COLLECTION IS DESIRED:

 There are 3 data gathering methods to select from: driver_scraping.py, API_scraping.py, and combined.py